michaelfarrell76/Distributed-SGD/lua-lua/README.md

 ###### Adding ssh key to gcloud servers

-If you did not yet setup the ssh key as described above, do so.
+If you have yet to do so, [generate an ssh-key](https://github.com/michaelfarrell76/Distributed-SGD/blob/master/lua-lua/README.md#generate-ssh-key)

 Once you have created the key print it out: